Salesforce is #1 in Top 10 Online CRM software

 2015.
 Salesforce released its next generation Service Cloud

-Salesforce is updating its Service Cloud, which caters to customer service agents and their managers.
-The company released its new Service Cloud Lightning Console and a new Service Wave Analytics App with the promise it would help customer service agents do their jobs better through improved experiences and analytics.
-It gives service teams “deeper, more actionable insights” that could help service agents and managers optimize channels, improve agent efficiency and spot or address emerging trends.
-It includes KPIs like average handling time, customer satisfaction and first call resolution and connects to Service Cloud workflows and records.
-Analytics dashboards from Service Wave can give service agents a 360 degree view of the customer.
+Salesforce is enhancing its Service Cloud, a platform designed for customer service agents and their managers.
+The company has introduced the new Service Cloud Lightning Console and a Service Wave Analytics App, aiming to enhance the overall job performance of customer service agents through improved experiences and analytics.
+These updates provide service teams with comprehensive and actionable insights, enabling agents and managers to optimize communication channels, enhance agent efficiency, and identify/address emerging trends.
+The enhancements encompass key performance indicators (KPIs) such as average handling time, customer satisfaction, and first call resolution, while seamlessly integrating with Service Cloud workflows and records.
+With the analytics dashboards offered by the Service Wave, service agents gain a comprehensive 360-degree view of the customer.

 2015.
 Salesforce Marketing Cloud adds new connections to Sales, Service and display Ads

-Salesforce.com has announced a new version of its Marketing Cloud.
-It’s adding new features to its Journey Builder, a drag-and-drop tool for managing customer interactions, and to Active Audiences, which connects customer data to online ad campaigns.
-Journey Builder adds “Native Journeys” feature that integrate with its existing Sales Cloud and Service Cloud.
-That means marketing teams have more capabilities when designing journeys that cross over between the marketing, sales and customer service teams.
-It’s also announcing new, pre-built triggers that use interactions like joining a loyalty program or downloading an app to begin a customer journey.
-Salesforce is also enabling advertisers to do more with that data, specifically by integrating its Active Audiences targeting with a number of display ad networks.
+Salesforce.com has unveiled an enhanced version of its Marketing Cloud.
+This update introduces new functionalities to two key components: Journey Builder, a user-friendly tool for managing customer interactions, and Active Audiences, a feature that links customer data to online advertising campaigns.
+The Journey Builder now includes the addition of "Native Journeys," enabling seamless integration with the existing Sales Cloud and Service Cloud.
+Consequently, marketing teams gain expanded capabilities in designing journeys that span across marketing, sales, and customer service departments.
+Furthermore, Salesforce has introduced new pre-built triggers, such as joining a loyalty program or downloading an app, to initiate customer journeys.
+In addition to these advancements, Salesforce empowers advertisers to leverage their data more effectively by integrating Active Audiences targeting with various display ad networks.

 2014.
 Salesforce connects to file-storage services.
 SharePoint Online is the first

-Salesforce announced the release of Salesforce Files Connect - the new centralized, universal file-sharing solution, that now offers access to SharePoint Online and SharePoint 2010 and 2013.
-It will also add access to OneDrive for Business.
-For now Salesforce doesn't say when it will connect with other file storage tools like Dropbox and Box, but it seems likely that we could see something of this sort in 2015.
-Google Drive has already been confirmed for the coming months.
-For the moment, the file share service for SharePoint Online and OneDrive for Business is included free of charge with Salesforce Enterprise, Unlimited and Performance editions.
-The same service with the SharePoint on-premises editions will cost $7 per user per month.
+Salesforce has recently introduced Salesforce Files Connect, a newly launched centralized and universal file-sharing solution.
+This update allows users to access SharePoint Online, as well as SharePoint 2010 and 2013, with the addition of OneDrive for Business.
+While Salesforce has not provided a specific timeline for integrating with other file storage tools such as Dropbox and Box, it is likely that such integrations may be introduced in 2015.
+Notably, Google Drive has already been confirmed to be added in the upcoming months.
+Currently, the file sharing service for SharePoint Online and OneDrive for Business is offered free of charge for users of Salesforce Enterprise, Unlimited, and Performance editions.
+However, the service for SharePoint on-premises editions will be available at a cost of $7 per user per month.

 2014.
 Salesforce enables enterprises to create their own App Stores

-As companies develop more mobile apps, they need an organized way to distribute them and track usage.
-Salesforce announced a product today called AppExchange Store Builder that gives companies what they need: their very own AppExchange.
-Salesforce has packaged up the software they used to create AppExchange, the place where Salesforce customers and partners can distribute their apps.
-The idea behind this tool is to give customers a way to launch their own corporate app stores.
-They can also stock the store with customized apps they build themselves or they can include commercial apps such as Evernote or Salesforce.com.
-The customized AppExchange operates in exactly the same way as the one on the Salesforce.com website.
+As the demand for mobile apps continues to grow, companies require an efficient solution to distribute and monitor their applications.
+Salesforce has introduced a new product called AppExchange Store Builder, which empowers companies to create their own personalized AppExchange.
+Salesforce has repackaged the software used to build the original AppExchange, a platform enabling Salesforce customers and partners to distribute their apps.
+The primary purpose of this tool is to provide customers with the means to launch their own internal app stores.
+They have the flexibility to populate the store with customized apps developed in-house or include commercial apps like Evernote or Salesforce.com.
+The customized AppExchange functions identically to the one available on the Salesforce.com website.

 2014.
 Salesforce added app store to Desk.com